Post-Surgery Hernia Pain

 - If you have anxiety, it is important to let us know because lessening your anxiety can help lessen your pain.

 - Anti-nausea medicine: Pain medicine may upset your stomach and make you feel like vomiting.
 Because of this, pain medicine and anti-nausea medicine are often given at the same time.
 This medicine may be given to calm your stomach and control vomiting (throwing up).

 - NSAIDs: These medicines, such as ibuprofen lessen inflammation which helps lessen pain.
 You may be given one of these medicines in addition to other pain medicine to help keep your pain under control.

 - Pain medicine may not get rid of pain completely.
 But, it should keep it at a level that allows you to move around, eat, and breathe easily.
-Do not wait until your pain is too bad to ask for medicine.
+Do not wait until your post-surgery hernia pain is too bad to ask for medicine.
 The medicine may not work as well at controlling the pain if you wait too long.
 Tell caregivers if the pain does not improve.

-Activity: It is important to start moving as soon as possible after surgery.
+Activity: It is important to start moving as soon as possible after hernia surgery.
 Moving helps your breathing and digestion and helps you heal faster.
-But, it may hurt to move even though moving and being active actually helps lessen pain over time.
+But, it may hurt to move even though moving and being active actually helps lessen abdominal pain over time.
 At first you may need to rest in bed with your upper body raised on pillows.
-This helps you breathe easier and may help lessen pain.
+This helps you breathe easier and may help lessen post-surgery hernia pain.

 Pillow: Holding a pillow firmly against your incision can help lessen the pain.